MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-ingestion-time-policy-command.md

 ---
 # .delete ingestion time policy

 Delete a table's [ingestion time policy](ingestiontimepolicy.md).
-Azure Data Explorer can add an optional policy for tablesto create a hidden `datetime` column in the table, called `$IngestionTime`.
+Azure Data Explorer can add an optional policy for tables to create a hidden `datetime` column in the table, called `$IngestionTime`.
 Whenever new data is ingested, the time of ingestion is recorded in the hidden column.

 ## Syntax